mivoq/speect/docs/source/api/cmake/cmake_options.rst

 Several configuration options are available to customize the Speect build system.
-These options can be configured through an interactive CMake interface as described in :doc:`../../installation`, or through the command line.
+These options can be configured through an interactive CMake interface as described in :ref:`installation`, or through the command line.